 Requirement Discussion Points Significant changes to planned audit strategy or significant risks initially identified There were no significant changes to the planned audit strategy or significant risks initially identified and previously communicated to those charged with governance as part of our Audit Planning communications.
 Obtain information from those charged with governance relevant to the audit There were no matters noted relevant to the audit, including, but not limited to: violations or possible violations of laws or regulations; risk of material misstatements, including fraud risks; or tips or complaints regarding the Borough's financial reporting that we were made aware of as a result of our inquiry of those charged with governance.
-If applicable, nature and extent of specialized skills or knowledge needed related to significant risks There were no specialized skills or knowledge needed, outside of the core engagement team, to perform the planned audit procedures or evaluate audit results related to significant risks.
-Consultations with other accountants We are not aware of any consultations about accounting or auditing matters between management and other independent public accountants.
-Nor are we aware of opinions obtained by management from other independent public accountants on the application of generally accepted accounting principles.
+Nature and extent of specialized skills or knowledge needed related to significant risks There were no specialized skills or knowledge needed, outside of the core engagement team, to perform the planned audit procedures or evaluate audit results related to significant risks.
+Consultations with other accountants We are not aware of any consultations about significant accounting or auditing matters between management and other independent public accountants.
+Nor are we aware of opinions obtained by management from other independent accountants on the application of generally accepted accounting principles.
 Disagreements with management There were no disagreements with management about matters, whether or not satisfactorily resolved, that individually or in aggregate could be significant to the Borough's financial statements or to our auditor's report.
 Significant difficulties encountered during the audit There were no significant difficulties encountered during the audit.
+Other matters significant to the oversight of the Borough's financial reporting process, including complaints or concerns regarding accounting or auditing matters There are no other matters that we consider significant to the oversight of the Borough's financial reporting process that have not been previously communicated.
 Representations requested from management Please refer to the management representation letter.